Boreas618/boreas618.github.io/os-notes/file-system-concepts.md

 No external fragmentation, and no size declaration problem.

-**Disadvantage 1**: It can be used effectively only for sequential-access files.
+**Disadvantage 1**: It can be used effectively only for **sequential-access** files.
 To find the i-th block of a file, we must start at the beginning of the file, and follow the pointers until we get to the ith block.

 **Disadvantage 2**: Consolidation is required to improve the performance of sequential access.
 The blocks of a file is scattered all over the disk.
 If several blocks of a file is to be brought in,it is required to access different parts of the disk (multiple disk seeks).

-**Disadvantage 3**:The pointers require some disk space.
+**Disadvantage 3**: The pointers require some disk space.

 **Disadvantage4**: Reliability.